-At one point, chipotle pepper was among the more obscure Latin American spices, at least outside of Latin America.
-These days, its common in the well-appointed kitchen and the name is familiar to many (in particular, thanks to the popular restaurant chain.)
+At one point, chipotle pepper was among the more obscure Latin American spices, at least outside Latin America.
+These days, it’s common in well-stocked kitchens, and the name is familiar to many (in particular, thanks to the popular restaurant chain.)
 Chipotle peppers are simply jalapeño peppers that have been dried and smoked before being ground.
-And chipotle powder is by far the most versatile form the chipotle pepper can take.
-With it, you can bring chipotle’s smoky, earthy, and spicy flavor to most any dish.
-Though, we do have some favorite use cases.
+With it, you can bring chipotle’s smoky, earthy, and spicy flavor to almost any dish.
 Below, see eight of our favorite chipotle powder uses that lean into the delicious smokiness this spice provides.

 In dry rubs

 Chipotle powder’s smoky character makes it perfect for enhancing meats cooked over an open flame.
 Its smokiness can enhance meats you plan to grill or barbecue, adding an extra dimension to the flavor.
 It can do a good job of making meats cooked on a stovetop or in an oven taste like they spent some time in a smoker.
 Chipotle powder is a great addition to most pork cuts, including ribs and pork butts.
 It also makes a great addition to meatloaf.

 While chili powder is an essential spice blend for chili, it is also not the only option.
 Chipotle powder is a good chili powder substitute, but it is even better when you use it in combination with chili powder.
 Its smokiness is a great compliment to chili powder’s cumin, garlic, and other intense savory flavors.
 You can even use chipotle powder in place of the ancho chilies that are the most popular pepper for this spice blend.